ray-project/enhancements/reps/2022-04-07-serialization.md

 }
 ```

-Here if a user imlements a serializer for this class, he will put `int a` to in-band buffer, and `byte[] d` to the out-of-band buffer.
+Here if a user implements a serializer for this class, he will put `int a` to in-band buffer, and `byte[] d` to the out-of-band buffer.
 The buffer layout will be:

 | Class ID hash | hash("ClassWithOOB") |